-- 1. Preside at all meetings of the HEUG; - 2.
-Appoint all committees not otherwise provided for; - 3.
-Provide for the discharge, pro tempore, of absent or suspended Member Representatives or officers of the Board of Directors; - 4.
-Prepare the annual budget for presidential operations including global community development and present to the board of directors for approval; - 5.
-Ensure that the regulations of the Board of Directors are enforced; - 6.
-Carry out assignments and instructions given by vote of the HEUG Board of Directors; and - 7.
+- 1. Preside at all meetings of the HEUG - 2.
+Sets goals and objectives for the board - 3.
+Appoint all committees not otherwise provided for - 4.
+Provide for the discharge, pro tempore, of absent or suspended member representatives or officers of the Board of Directors - 5.
+Prepare the annual budget for presidential operations including global community development and present to the board of directors for approval - 6.
+Holds members accountable for attending meetings and completing assigned tasks - 7.
+Serves as the primary contact for the board - 8.
+Ensure that the regulations of the Board of Directors are enforced

+- 9. Carry out assignments and instructions given by vote of the HEUG Board of Directors; and - 10.
 Perform such other duties as customarily pertain to the office of President or are assigned by the Board of Directors.

-President-Elect/Vice-President
+President-Elect/Vice President